fenago/AiMazing/README.md

 ### Option 3: Desktop Application (Electron)

-For users who prefer a native desktop experience, bolt.diy is also available as an Electron desktop application:
+For users who prefer a native desktop experience, AiMazing is also available as an Electron desktop application:

 1. **Download the Desktop App**:
    - Visit the [latest release](https://github.com/stackblitz-labs/bolt.diy/releases/latest)